 Major legislative changes and local policy decisions have occurred since the 2001-2007 Plan Update.
 In late 2014, the Federal Government changed the closure date of the county owned Prairie View RDF from 2027 to 2042.
+To continue to make the Prairie View landfill economically viable, the County may also consider requesting the Federal Government remove the In-County (and municipalities partially or wholly in Will County) service area waste restriction.
+If the In-County service area restriction were lifted, the landfill may be restricted to a certain annual volume.
+Furthermore, the County may consider expanding the Prairie View landfill's capacity in the future once deemed necessary.
 Additionally, C & D Recycling Facilities are now allowed to operate Statewide without siting but with an IEPA permit.
 CCDD Facilities have new rules and regulations and food scraps are now accepted in some municipal and commercial hauling contracts and accepted at compost and farm sites.
 Pharmaceutical waste is allowed to be collected through manufacturers, pharmacies and other entities according to DEA rules.
 The County Board approved two expansions of the Laraway RDF, allowed leachate to be recirculated at the Prairie View RDF, along with a Gas to Energy Plant, which provides renewable energy and a new source of non-taxpayer revenue to the County.
 The County maintains its policy of allowing those two landfills as the only landfills needed in the County, but allowing the private sector to develop a transfer station network as needed and according to the conditions listed in the Plan Update.
 The County's solid waste funding mechanisms remain intact, and have now added additional host fees, CCDD fees, grants and gas payments since the last Plan Update.
 This funding allows for flexible solid waste programming into the future.